Human Resources Adviser

 To become a human resources adviser it is preferred you have a relevant tertiary qualification, such as:

-- a diploma or graduate diploma in human resource management or in industrial psychology
+- a diploma in human resource management or in industrial psychology

-- a degree majoring in human resource management, employment relations or industrial psychology.
+- a degree majoring in human resource management, employment relations, management or industrial psychology.

 NCEA Level 3 is required to enter tertiary training.
-Useful subjects include English, maths, economics and computer studies.
+Useful subjects include English, economics and technology.

 Human resources advisers need to be: